 |Privacy controls||Physical camera shutter and mute switch||Physical mute switch|

-As you might imagine, the Nest Home has great integration with Google apps and services, so if you are heavy into that ecosystem, you'll be in heaven.
-It does a fantastic job at showing you your day at a glance, makes it easy to create customized routines, and allows you to cast content to the screen via its built-in Chromecast support.
+As you might imagine, the Nest Hub has great integration with Google apps and services, so if you are heavy into that ecosystem, you'll be in heaven.
+It does a fantastic job of showing you your day at a glance, makes it easy to create customized routines, and allows you to cast content to the screen via its built-in Chromecast support.
 It is also the best digital photo frame on the market, and its integration with Google Photos easily beats out what the Echo Show 8 can do with Amazon Photos.

 The fact that you can use this device to video chat with other Echo Show users or drop in on friends and family with Echo smart speakers puts it ahead of the Nest Hub from a functional perspective.
 Whereas Google said it left a camera off the Nest Hub for privacy reasons (although it later added one to the Nest Hub Max), Amazon addressed this concern first with the Show 5 and now with the Show 8 by prominently featuring physical controls for the camera and mic and reinforcing its online privacy and security controls (a policy Google also has pursued).

-Not too big, not too little, the Echo Show 8 just fits
+Not too big, not too little — the Echo Show 8 just fits

-The Echo Show comes to a more natural size that's easier to place than the 10-inch Echo Show (2nd Gen) and still does almost everything the larger device can do.
+The Echo Show comes to a more natural size that's easier to place than the 10-inch Echo Show (2nd Gen), and still does almost everything the larger device can do.